How To Travel While in College

 But in reality, traveling as a student doesn’t have to be either of those things.
 Booking an enriching, life-changing trip can be a few clicks away.
 And, if you know where to look, your school may even pay for it!

-From hiking Mount Saint Helens to sipping tea in a French chateau, here’s how to travel in college without getting stressed or breaking the bank!
+From hiking Mount St. Helens to sipping tea in a French chateau, here’s how to travel in college without getting stressed or breaking the bank!

 Erika Taught Me